brianglass/anastasis/files/thursday_matins.md

 color:red">Ode 4.
 Irmos.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">Â”You came from a Virgin, not an ambassador, not an Angel, but the Lord himself incarnate, and saved me, humanity, entirely; therefore I cry to you: Glory to your power, O Lord!Â” </span>
+font-family:&quot;Book Antiqua&quot;">”You came from a Virgin, not an ambassador, not an Angel, but the Lord himself incarnate, and saved me, humanity, entirely; therefore I cry to you: Glory to your power, O Lord!” </span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red">Troparia.</span>